briandenicola/eShopOnAKS/docs/build.md

 ## Optional Next Steps
 * :bulb: Enable [Azure Defender for Container](https://portal.azure.com/#view/Microsoft_Azure_Security/SecurityMenuBlade/~/EnvironmentSettings) then push the containers again to your Container Registry.
 Review any [security recommendations](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-introduction).
 How would you resolve the recommendations?
-* :bulb: [Entra ID support](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-azure-ad-authentication#connection-via-microsoft-entra-identities) was recently was added to Azure Postgres.
-Update the eShop to enable this feature?
+* :question: [Entra ID support](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-azure-ad-authentication#connection-via-microsoft-entra-identities) was recently was added to Azure Postgres.
+Try to update the eShop code to enable this security feature.

 ![defender](../.assets/defender.png)
 <p align="right">(<a href="#build">back to top</a>)</p>